100 Years of History

 Pastor Dan Stott (2007-2024)

 He and his wife Lynda were blessed with four children and five grandchildren and leveraged social media to share God’s word with them.
-Lynda graduated to heaven in January 2024.

 The church faced three significant challenges during Dan’s tenure: